strigo/wryte/README.md

 Wryte aims to provide a simple API for logging in Python adhering to logging principles fitting today's systems.

+Wryte assumes that a standard CLI application logs to the console, while a server side app will probably want to log some human readable messages to syslog/console while logging JSON containing the same information with some additional contextual information over the wire (to a log aggregation backend e.g. ELK/Graylog2)

 Note that the following documentation relates to the code currently in the master branch.
 If you want to view docs for previous versions, please choose the relevant release in the "releases" tab.

 ## Notable Features and design principles